You’re gonna want to get a Snap of this ranking, cause it’s lit! #blessed

 The University of Minnesota at Twin Cities is a public, land-grant, sea-grant, space-grant research institution that serves as the flagship for the University of Minnesota system.
 It is one of the largest campuses in the country, enrolling more than 50,000 students annually.
 This school is located in the twin cities of Minneapolis and Saint Paul, Minnesota, and holds regional accreditation by the NCACS THLC.

 This school confers over 140 degrees at the undergraduate level and an incredible 200 degrees at the graduate, postgraduate, and specialist levels.
 The school is also home to three branches of the Reserve Officer Training Corps, or ROTC, and is known for being one of the nation’s top research facilities.
+Here’s a glimpse into a few popular majors:

 The school houses the Minnesota Student Association, which is the undergraduate student government at the school.
 It works closely with the school to ensure that students have an abundant amount of activities and personal interest groups to participate in while they are at the campus.
 This include student-run media, sports intramural teams, and more.